pbkit/wrp.pbkit.dev/docs/introduction/internals.en.md

-## Resources
+## Concept

-WRP has resources that are isolated for each particular purpose like the OSI-7 layer to provide a communication layer.
+WRP is a protocol for providing communication capabilities to the Protobuf service.
+Instead of designing a separate protocol for each platform, the protocol is abstracted into several concepts, and the implementation of concepts other than socket is designed to be shared by all platforms.

-Sockets and channels are used to implement message communication.
+Sockets and channels are used to one way message communication.

-- Socket: Transports binary data between the two platforms
+- Socket: Transports binary data between the two platforms.
 - Channel: Transports data in form of message over the socket.

 Guests and hosts are divided according to the purpose of using messages that are